 TICKET EXCHANGES – Tickets can be exchanged at any time for any concert, up to four hours before the concert through the Strathmore Ticket Office (subject to availability).

-ALL KIDS, ALL FREE, ALL THE TIME – Young people age 7-17 attend ALL National Philharmonic concerts free of charge, making it easy for families to go to concerts together.
+ALL KIDS, ALL FREE, ALL THE TIME – Young people age 7-17 attend National Philharmonic concerts free of charge, making it easy for families to go to concerts together.
+Children age six and under are generally not permitted.
 A transaction fee of $6 applies for Kids Free tickets in order to guarantee reserved seats together.
-Throughout the year, KIDS FREE tickets may be obtained in person at the Strathmore Ticket Office or by phone at 301.581.5100.
+Throughout the year, KIDS FREE tickets may be obtained online, in person at the Strathmore Ticket Office or by phone at 301.581.5100.

 COLLEGE STUDENT TICKETS – Tickets for college students are $10 each and can be purchased by phone (301.581.5100) or in person.
 Pick up at will call with a student ID.

 ADDITIONAL TICKETS – Subscribers can add extra tickets to their custom series orders at subscriber rates.

 TAX DEDUCTIONS – Tickets returned 24 hours in advance of performances are acknowledged as a tax-deductible donation.

 OTHER IMPORTANT INFORMATION

 Place your order by Tuesday, June 1 to guarantee best seating.

 Please note: Dates, times, programs, prices, and artists are subject to change without notice.